senior88oqz/HappyParking/README.md

 **Part 1**

-Parkers aim to create a <b>real-time web app</b> for end-users, helping drivers to find a vacant spot efficiently.
+Parkers aim to create a <b>real-time web app</b> for end-users, helping drivers to find a vacant parking spot efficiently.
+Our system will render the result based on the [real-time parking bay senser dataset](https://data.melbourne.vic.gov.au/Transport-Movement/On-street-Parking-Bay-Sensors/vh2v-4nfs) and other datasets from the [melbourne open data center](https://data.melbourne.vic.gov.au/).

 >It allows users to select the location they want to go and get them all vacant car parks in the area within 500 m and match the car park restrictions with duration they are willing to park.
 It has a priority rank for the matching function -- free first, within the area, outside area.
 If there are no vacant spots in this area, users can also use the off-street car park locations to find a car park.